houshengbo/demo-tekton/README.md

 # demo-tekton

-This is the demo of Tekton operator.
+This is the demo of Tekton operator for cdCon.